Scientific Name

 Description

-Agave parryi var. couesii is an attractive succulent with rosettes that grow 22 inches (55 cm) tall and up to 26 inches (65 cm) in diameter, producing many offsets.
-The rosettes are more open than those of Agave parryi var. parryi.
-Leaves are smaller, narrower, and noticeably more green than the usually darker steel-grey-blueish color of the type species.
+Agave parryi var. couesii is an attractive succulent that forms compact rosettes of lance-shaped leaves with spiny margins and a dark brown to gray terminal spine.
+The rosettes grow up to 22 inches (55 cm) tall and 26 inches (65 cm) in diameter, producing offsets at the base.
+They are more open than Agave parryi var. parryi, and the leaves are smaller, narrower, and greener than the type species.
 This coloration matures into a pale bluish-green.
-There are also taxonomic differences in the flower, which is smaller in this variety, with the tepal tips more densely covered in minute hairs.

 Hardiness